Innovation in Behavioral Health (IBH) Model Frequently Asked Questions

 • Rationale for implementing the IBH Model in a sub-state region (if applicable).

 The merit review and selection process are outlined in the NOFO.
 CMS will consider the geographic diversity and scale of all applications when making final award determinations.
-CMS will select up to eight recipients at CMS’ sole discretion.
+CMS will select up to eight state recipients at CMS’ sole discretion.

-5. Can states participate in other CMS Innovation Center state-based models and participate in the IBH Model
+5. Can states participate in other CMS Innovation Center state-based models and participate in the IBH Model?

 Yes, states may participate in multiple CMS Innovation Center state-based models.
 States interested in participating in multiple Innovation Center models should reference the IBH Model Overlaps Policies Fact Sheet, and email IBHModel@cms.hhs.gov with any questions.
 Note that CMS’ model overlaps policies do not restrict beneficiary freedom to select the provider(s) of their choice.